-When it comes to Orange County LGBT estate planning, same-sex couples face some unique issues.
-Even with the favorable court decisions seen across the country, it is still important for the LGBT community to consider the unique estate planning issues that they will likely face.
+When it comes to Orange County LGBTQ estate planning, same-sex couples face some unique issues.
+Even with the favorable court decisions seen across the country, it is still important for the LGBTQ community to consider the unique estate planning issues that they will likely face.
 In fact, estate planning for LGBTs may be even more critical.
 Here are six estate planning tips for same-sex couples to consider.

 No. 1 – You need to have a will

-The basic component of Orange County LGBT estate planning should be the last will and testament.
+The basic component of Orange County LGBTQ estate planning should be the last will and testament.
 A will is simple, yet powerful and cost-effective.
 By including a will you can decide who you want to inherit your property, identify an executor for your estate, name a caretaker for any pets you may have, leave instructions regarding forgiving any debts owed to you and other things.

 However, if you do not have a will that means you will die intestate, and your property will be distributed to your heirs pursuant to the laws of intestate succession in your state.
 That is typically not what most people want, especially for same-sex couples who are not married or who cannot get legally married in their state of residence.
 If that is the case for you, then your state’s intestate succession laws may result in your partner having absolutely not rights to your property at your death.